 Welcome to the U.S. Department of the Interior (DOI), Office of Inspector General (OIG) Freedom of Information Act and Privacy Act page.
 This page provides basic guidance about FOIA to help you exercise your right to obtain federal agency records held by the DOI OIG.

-Under FOIA, any person has the right to request access to any OIG records or information.
-Upon receiving a written request, we are required to disclose records that are not subject to a FOIA exemption.
-In compliance with President Obama's 2009 FOIA memorandum and Attorney General Holder's FOIA Guidelines, we process all FOIA requests with a presumption of openness, make discretionary releases of information when possible, and work in a spirit of cooperation with FOIA requestors.
-Records that are protected from disclosure fall under the nine exemptions and three exclusions of FOIA.
+Under FOIA, any person can make a request for OIG records or information.
+The request should be in writing and describe the records you are requesting.
+We process all FOIA requests with a presumption of openness, make discretionary releases of information when possible, and work in a spirit of cooperation with FOIA requesters.
+We may lawfully withhold certain information from release under exemptions and law enforcement exclusions specified in the FOIA.

+Before submitting a FOIA request, please use one of DOI OIG’s searchable databases to see if the information is already available.
 Many records are available to the public through our report database, which includes frequently requested reports.
-Our Electronic Reading Room contains other frequently requested documents, Departmental policies and procedures, administrative staff manuals and instructions, final opinions and adjudications, and FOIA reference materials.
+Our Electronic Reading Room contains other frequently requested documents, including Departmental policies and procedures, administrative staff manuals and instructions, final opinions and adjudications, and FOIA reference materials.

 - How to Submit a FOIA Request